frenetic-lang/tutorials/GSoC-2014-Project-Ideas.md

 storage, and network resources in public/private cloud environments.
 The OpenStack Networking API component exposes a networking-as-a-service model via a REST API.
-As part of the GSoC, a student could consider implementing the Neworking REST API for Frenetic to allow it to work as a backend for OpenStack.
+As part of the GSoC, a student could consider implementing the Networking REST API for Frenetic to allow it to work as a backend for OpenStack.

 * Mentor: Marco Canini